AerospaceMark/So-You-Want-To-Use-Git/README.md

 # Questions or Comments?
 For questions regarding this tutorial or if you have any recommendations for how to make it even better, feel free to email Mark Anderson at anderson.mark.az@gmail.com.

+# Credit to BYU
+I (Mark C. Anderson) created this book while working as a paid student researcher at Brigham Young University (BYU).
+If this should run into intellectual property issues, I will happily discuss them with BYU.
+Thanks!